 There is a lot of incorrect and misleading English information about the Japanese real estate market.
-This PR-type article from PropGoLuxury.com is a typical example of the type of misinformation.
+The quotes below from a since-removed article from PropGoLuxury.com (circa 2010) are typical examples of the type of misinformation:

 “A recent study by The Economist Group reports that on average Japanese houses last for only 30 years.”

-The 30 year lifespan figure is actually the average age of a building when it is demolished.
-Buildings are demolished for a number of reasons, such as redevelopment.
-Through proper maintenance and repairs a house can last much longer, but with low construction costs and changing lifestyles and family structures, many homeowners or buyers find it easier to rebuild.
-Wooden homes may be said to last around 30 years while concrete construction may last 50-60 years, and there are now 100-year concrete products available.
+The 30-year lifespan figure is actually the average age of a building when it is demolished.
+Buildings are demolished for a number of reasons, redevelopment being perhaps the most common cause.
+Through proper maintenance and repairs, a house or building can last much longer, but with low construction costs and changing lifestyles and family structures, many homeowners or buyers find it easier to rebuild.
+If you are looking for land to build on, you may not find a lot of vacant lots available.
+In those situations, buyers will simply tear down the old structure on the land.

 “Buildings have little value – the land does” Davis says, “which means there is basically no market for second-hand residences.”